zcash/zips/draft-nuttycom-funding-allocation.rst

 =============

-The following alternatives all depend upon the Lockbox Funding Streams proposal [#zip-lockbox-funding-streams]_ for storage of funds into a deferred value pool.
+The following alternatives all depend upon the Lockbox Funding Streams proposal [#draft-nuttycom-lockbox-streams]_ for storage of funds into a deferred value pool.

 Some of the alternatives described below do not specify a termination height